C0MPU73R/libotp/README.md

 # libotp
- Rewrite of libotp based on PeppyTheGod's decompile
+ Rewrite of libotp based on PeppyTheGod's IDA disassembly